future-wd/hugo-responsive-images/readme.md

 To create a custom color, make a 10px x 10px gif image with only 1 color and save it in the directory and then call it by its file name, without the .gif extension.

-Lqip gaussian blur amount can be adjusted with the `lqipBlurAmount` configuration item in site/page configuration, or per image.
+Lqip gaussian blur amount can be adjusted with the `lqip_blur_amount` configuration item in site/page configuration, or per image.

-Lqip image size division factor can be adjusted with the `lqipDivFactor` configuration item in site/page configuration, or per image.
+Lqip image size division factor can be adjusted with the `lqip_div_factor` configuration item in site/page configuration, or per image.
 It is based off the smallest image in the srcset.

-Dominant/single color gif image size division factor can be adjusted with the `gifDivFactor` configuration item in site/page configuration, or per image.
+Dominant/single color gif image size division factor can be adjusted with the `gif_div_factor` configuration item in site/page configuration, or per image.
 It is based off the smallest image in the srcset.

 example config: